The Hangover (2009)

 O Brother, Where Art Thou?
 (2000)

-A: Going GaGa screenings take place every Wednesday at the early matinee.
-Check the BMFI web site for exact time.
+A: Going Gaga screenings take place every Wednesday at the early matinee.
+Check BMFI's website for the exact time.

 Q: Do I need to buy tickets in advance?